Fair Share Schedulers: give every process a lottery ticket, more tickets for more priority.

 WARNING

-we have not discussed how to assign tickets i.e. how to assign priority to a process
+we have not discussed how to assign tickets i.e. how to assign priority to a process. this is an open problem

 Stride Scheduling